-4.8.2 GUIDELINES: PROPOSED MDR AND LDR ZONES, NEW CONSTRUCTION TO INTEGRATE WITH OLD ARROWTOWN'S IDENTITY

-4.8.2.1 Design new construction so that it shares key features with the characteristic dwellings of Arrowtown's old residential area (for the MDRZ refer MDRZ & LDRZ-Figures 1, 2 and 3 as well as MDRZ & LDRZ-Figure 6).

-4.8.2.2 Preferably build single storey houses as they are more appropriate to Arrowtown.

-4.8.2.3 Design a building as an arrangement of several structurally independent elements, each with a clear, simple form.

-- a) Within the LDRZ limit the size (scale) of each element.
-A maximum volume of 250m3 is suggested although a lesser volume is preferable. - b) Within the proposed MDRZ the maximum building coverage shall be no more than 45 percent. - c) Keep each individual clement visually distinct.
+- 4.8.2 GUIDELINES: MDR AND LDSR ZONES, NEW CONSTRUCTION TO INTEGRATE WITH OLD ARROWTOWN'S IDENTITY - 4.8.2.1 Design new construction so that it shares key features with the characteristic dwellings of Arrowtown's old residential area (for the MDRZ refer MDRZ Figures 1, 2 and 3 as well as MDRZ & LDSRZ-Figures 4, 6 and 8). - 4.8.2.2 Preferably build single storey houses as they are more appropriate to Arrowtown. - 4.8.2.3 Design a building as an arrangement of several structurally independent elements, each with a clear, simple form. - a) Within the MDRZ and LDSRZ it is suggested to limit the size (scale) of each individual element/cell to a maximum volume of 250m3 although a lesser volume is preferable. - b) Within the MDRZ the maximum building coverage shall be no more than 45 percent. - c) Keep each individual element visually distinct.
 This can be achieved by each element being roofed separately, and elements being offset from one another (articulated).
-Consider using a limited number or different claddings and colours for different elements. - d) Consider adopting the element cell size of the traditional Arrowtown cottage, which equates to a maximum volume of about 100m3. - e) Within the LDRZ avoid building houses of floor areas in excess of 300m2. - f) Design an interior where not all ceilings are flat and at a uniform height and exploit the opportunities this provides to have windows at a variety or heights.
-This will also avoid unusable roof space, i.e. the 'dead lid' syndrome, which tends to accompany the single roof method and leads to unnecessary monotony in external appearance. - g) Avoid mechanical repetition (e.g. two identical units/elements on a site). - h) Do not replicate examples of another place's history.
-If done well it undermines the genuinely historic and if done badly it just looks out of context.

-4.8.2.4 Design buildings so that they relate to the site, street and meet the guidelines for site planning and design.
+Consider using a limited number or different claddings and colours for different elements. - e) Within the LDSRZ try to avoid building houses of floor areas in excess of 300m2. - f) Design an interior where not all ceilings are flat and at a uniform height and exploit the opportunities this provides to have windows at a variety or heights.
+This will also avoid unusable roof space, i.e. the 'dead lid' syndrome, which tends to accompany the single roof method and leads to unnecessary monotony in external appearance. - g) Try to avoid mechanical repetition (e.g. two identical units/elements on a site). - h) Try not to replicate examples of another place's history.
+If done well it undermines the genuinely historic and if done badly it just looks out of context. - 4.8.2.4 Design buildings so that they relate to the site, street and meet the guidelines for site planning and design.